andrewhong5297/farcaster-explorer/README.md

 ### For Contributors

-I've set up four types of issues right now:
-- `bugs`: This is for data quality issues like miscalculations or broken queries.
-- `chart improvements`: This is for suggesting improvements to the visualizations.
-- `query improvements`: This is for suggesting improvements to the query itself, such as adding an extra column or table that enhances the results.
-- `generic questions`: This is a catch all for other questions or suggestions you may have about the dashboard.

-If you want to contribute, either start an issue or go directly into making a PR (using the same labels as above).
-Once the PR is merged, the queries will get updated in the frontend.

 The best contributions you can make right now is adding to the user or channel tier methodology.
 Currently, those are defined in queries [3418042](https://dune.com/queries/3418402/5739663) and [3418331](https://dune.com/queries/3418331/5739528) respectively.
 The tiers are as follows:

 **User Tiers:**